-The Laureate Institute for Brain Research (LIBR) has recruited junior investigators with an impressive track record of scientific productivity to lead the four NeuroMAP projects with innovative neuroscience-based research to use individual differences on several biological levels together with sophisticated statistical approaches to generate clinically meaningful predictions of risk and outcomes for mood, anxiety, and eating disorders.
+The Laureate Institute for Brain Research (LIBR) has recruited investigators with an impressive track record of scientific productivity to lead the three NeuroMAP projects with innovative neuroscience-based research to use individual differences on several biological levels together with sophisticated statistical approaches to generate clinically meaningful predictions of risk and outcomes for mood, anxiety, and eating disorders.

-PROJECT 1:
+Project 1:

 |

-PROJECT 2:
+Project 2:

 |